abhishekai/terraform-s3website-distribution/README.md

 # Requirements
 Provide `acm_certificate_arn` as an argument
+Have index.html and 400.html file uploaded into main bucket based on your domain name. e.g. if your domain name is xyz.com then upload files under www.xyz.com.
+However, this terraform module will create two s3 buckets called xyz.com and www.xyz.com and enable appropriate static website hosting settings.

 # Include features:
 * Take the ARN of an ACM certificate as a parameter.